Smee18/F1-Overtake-Predictor/README.md

 ![graph](https://github.com/user-attachments/assets/a6791a79-d12a-4364-9fdb-9c299378548d)

-# 5 - Conclusion
+# 5 - Conclusion and further work

 The main conclusion we can draw from experimenting with the models is that more complex architectures does not always mean better models.
 We notice that the architecture that yielded the best result had only one hidden layer and neither Dropout nor Layer Normalization.
 It is important to point out that the dataset is very small (only around 150 entries).
+This project could be improved by finding a way to expand the dataset size to improve generability.
+It could also be wise to try ensemble methods such as a random forest and compare performance.